 After installing Python, the packages that need to be installed are Selenium and Pandas.
 These packages can only be installed after you have successfully installed Python in your machine.
 Steps to install a package are given below.

-Step 1: Go to start menu and search for “cmd.”
-You will find “cmd.exe.”
-Click on it.
+Step 1: In Windows 7, go to start menu (bottom left corner) and in the “search programs and files” search bar, type “cmd.exe” You will find a program titled “cmd.exe”.
+Open the program.
+In Windows 8 and 10, the search bar is already there at the bottom left corner, use it to search for “cmd.exe”.

 Step 2: After “cmd.exe” opens, type “pip install selenium” and press enter.
-This will automatically install Selenium on the background.
+This command will install Selenium.

 Step 3: In the same window, type “pip install pandas” and press enter.
-This will install the Pandas package in the background.
+This command will install the Pandas package.

 Step 4: After installation of both is complete, you will see a message “success” at the bottom.
-Now you can exit cmd.
+Exit the cmd window by typing “exit” and press Enter.

 Below is a screenshot of “cmd.exe”.